-The Victoria Barge Canal is a 35 mile long waterway that connects the Turning Basin in Victoria to the Gulf Intracoastal Waterway (GIWW).
-The distribution advantage of the canal is its link with the GIWW and the major shipping lines that service ports on the Texas coast.
+The Victoria Barge Canal is a 35 mile long waterway that connects the Port of Victoria to the Gulf Intracoastal Waterway (GIWW).
+With two general cargo docks totaling 200,000 sqft, three liquid docks, a channel depth of 12′ and width of 125′, the Port has capacity for 60 barges.
+The primary distribution advantage for the Port is its link with the GIWW and the major shipping lines that service ports on the Texas coast.
 The GIWW not only links the Gulf Coast from Brownsville, Texas, to Apalachee Bay, Florida, but also the Mississippi River, Ohio River and their connecting canals and river basins.
-This links Victoria to Minneapolis/St. Paul, Chicago and the Great Lakes, Pittsburgh, Pennsylvania, and Knoxville, Tennessee to mention only a few locations on the 26,000 mile Inland Waterway system.
-Barge Canal – 35 miles from Gulf Intracoastal Waterway.
-Channel depth of 12′ +3′ and a channel width of 125′.
+This links Victoria to the Great Lakes and major cities on the 26,000 mile Inland Waterway system.

-The Port is connected by four-lane divided highways to all major arteries in South Texas: US 59 (Future NAFTA I-69), US 77 and US 87.
-Our location also offers easy access to I-10, I-35 and I-37.
-This network connects Victoria to neighboring cities and to all parts of the United States, Mexico and Canada.
-Click here to see a map connecting Victoria to major South Texas highways.
-There are 19 trucking companies in the area, consisting of 10 motor freight, 7 heavy hauling and 2 liquid or dry bulk carriers.
+The Port is connected by several four-lane divided highways to all major arteries in South Texas and its 15 million+ customers.
+The current US I-59, which is the future planned NAFTA I-69, US I-77 and US I-87, along with easy access to I-10, I-35 and I-37, all provide options for heavy freight traffic from Victoria to neighboring Texas cities and all parts of the United States, Mexico and Canada.
+There are 19 trucking companies in the area, offering motor freight, heavy hauling and liquid or dry bulk carriers.

-The Victoria Regional Airport is located 13 miles from the Port of Victoria and is serviced by Texas Sky Airlines which connects Victoria to Austin and Dallas DFW for state, national and international travel.
-Service is planned for Houston and Del Rio.
-The airport can also readily satisfy business requirements.
-Other important aviation-related services and equipment include: on-site fire department, state-of-the-art runway signage and lighting, fuel service and AvGas, rental cars, aircraft storage and two on-site restaurants.
+The Victoria Regional Airport is located 13 miles from the Port of Victoria in the City of Victoria and offers connections from Victoria to Houston's Bush Intercontinental Airport via Skywest Airlines in partnership with United Airlines.
+Existing aviation services include on-site fire department, state-of-the-art runway signage and lighting, fuel service and AvGas, rental cars, aircraft storage Automated Weather and an on-site restaurant.